 After the massage I sat in the relaxation area at the front of the ship.
 Huge recliners overlooked the ocean and we saw a dolphin diving through the waves and made me squeal like a school girl.

 But it’s not all relaxation and luxurious pamper sessions you know!
 There’s been so much to see and do.

 Sunday – Joining the Ship

-On Sunday I flew into Venice and met Amy from Celebrity Cruises, Elle from A Bird in the Hand and Suzanne from The Travel Bunny.
-We boarded Celebrity Equinox and for the second time I was blown away by the size of the ship.
+On Sunday I flew into Venice and met Amy from Celebrity Cruises, Elle from and Suzanne from .
+We boarded and for the second time I was blown away by the size of the ship.
 It’s so enormous it almost terrifies me.
 It’s like a floating city with everything you could wish for onboard.
 I travelled with Celebrity Cruises last year but I’m sure I’ll always be overwhelmed when I take that first glance up at the ship.

 You have to go through airport-style security before you board and our luggage was whisked away by the magic behind-the-scenes people.
 You quickly learn there are hundreds and hundreds of these people who ensure everything onboard runs like clockwork.
 You never see them and you never hear them but you know they’re there looking after you.

 It took me a while to get my bearings but I was soon familiar with all the important parts of the ship.
 And by important I mean the bars, the specialty restaurants, the spa and the pool.
 Finding my room was a completely different story.
 I’m sure it moved every time I tried to find it.

 We dined in the main restaurant that evening and I feasted on Thai beef spring roles followed by Jamaican jerk chicken with pineapple rice.
 Celebrity Cruises have won awards for their incredible food and it’s really not hard to see why.